Skip to content

 If you have narrow feet, I’d suggest noting which cross-training shoes and brands fit you best.
 Generally speaking, companies will make training shoes with relatively similar last constructions.

 This means if you find a particular model and company you like, then you can often safely assume that other models in the line and from the company will have similar fits.
-For example, there’s a reason most Nike training shoes typically feel narrow and fit similarly.
+For example, there’s a reason most Nike shoes typically feel narrow and fit similarly.

 Are Cross Training Shoes Good for Narrow Feet?